Female promiscuity: Statistics

+In Norwegian students, Kennair et al. (2023) found no signs of a sexual double standard in short-term or long-term mating contexts, nor in choosing a friend, except that women's self-stimulation was more acceptable than men's.
+From a sample of 11 countries across 5 continents, Thomas et al. (2025) also found no signs of a sexual double standard, and that the total number of sexual encounters of a potential long-term partner and the frequency distribution of their new sexual encounters have a significant effect when assesing a potential long-term partner's suitability.
+Similarly, Stewart-Williams et al. (2016) also found no signs of a sexual double standard regarding long-term relationships, with the effect of past partner number being very large on both genders' psychology.

 One international study found women to be more variable than men in their sex drive.
 International measurements of promiscuity are inconsistent from study to study, varying by the methodology used.
 Due to practical reason—the inability to survey a country's entire population—all studies of this class are inductive, generalizing about the general population based on assessments of sample groups supposed to be representative of the larger population being studied.

 For example, in a non-scientific study conducted by the condom-making company Durex, British women reported fewer partners than British men, while the only country where women reported more sex partners than men did was New Zealand (20.4 versus 16.8), which was also the country where women reported more sex partners than did women from all other countries surveyed.
 To further complicate matters, a well-known study in general sociosexuality that surveyed 14,059 people across 48 countries, placed New Zealand, which came right before Slovenia, second to Finland; the United States, in the unisex scores of the same study, came in 22nd.